Batman: Resurrection: Plot

 Bruce, who has himself been plagued with nightmares about his confrontation with the Joker in Gotham Cathedral despite his butler Alfred Pennyworth's attempts to placate him, investigates Joker's apparent return alongside his new ally, Commissioner James Gordon.
 They find the Joker's grave empty and his body apparently dumped nearby, but the body is later identified at the morgue as that of Dr. Arthur Davis, the surgeon who treated Joker's face shortly after his fall into the acid in Axis Chemicals.
-With the Joker's body missing, Batman and Gordon assume that the Joker has truly survived and returned.
+With the Joker's body missing, Batman and Gordon assume that the Joker has survived and returned.
 Vicki Vale returns to Gotham to help Bruce's investigation along with Alexander Knox.
 Piecing together clues sent anonymously from Gotham Globe reporter Norman Pinkus, Bruce realizes that Auslander is actually Dr. Hegesias "Hugo" Strange, a scientist who has worked for several governments (under a number of aliases) with the basic ingredients for what eventually became Smylex, coinciding with Auslander revealing his identity to Karlo and Lawrence and the man communicating with Lawrence on the boomboxes, as well as having secretly helped Lawrence escape police custody.
 Karlo begins to doubt his allegiance to Strange, who subdues him into obedience via hypnosis and has him pose as Bruce to organize a charity play at the Imperial Theater with Gotham's elite attending.
 On the night of the bank attacks, Batman stops the goons but finds no evidence of attempted robbery, and realizes that the robberies were merely a ruse to keep him and the police distracted long enough for Strange and his men to break into Gotham Armsgard, where Strange's research has been kept.
-The Last Laughs massacre the guards and steal the items, but Karlo manages to fight off his hypnosis, horrified by the murders.
+The Last Laughs massacre the guards and steal the items, but Karlo fights off his hypnosis, horrified by the murders.
 Strange abandons Karlo.
 Batman pursues Strange into the sewer, where Strange reveals that his life's work was Project Hegemon, intended to create a superior race of beings which he dubs Monster Men.
-Having already used Hegemon on several Last Laughs, Strange sets a group of Monster Men on Batman, who only barely manages to escape with help from Karlo.
-Batman reveals to Karlo that Strange has merely been using the Smylex Ward as a cover for his own research and the patients as his pawns, including Karlo, and also reveals that Kingston actually died of a fatal drug overdose secretly administered by Strange to frame Karlo and coerce him into working with him.
-Karlo swears revenge and leaves, with Batman unable to pursue him from exhaustion.
+Having already used Hegemon on several Last Laughs, Strange sets a group of Monster Men on Batman, who escapes with help from Karlo.
+Batman reveals to Karlo that Strange has merely been using the Smylex Ward as a cover for his own research and the patients as his pawns, including Karlo, and also reveals that Kingston died of a drug overdose secretly administered by Strange to frame Karlo and coerce him into working with him.
+Karlo swears revenge and leaves, with Batman too exhausted to pursue him.